wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 ## Generate and store keys

+Skip to <a href="#ListKeys">List GPG Keys</a> if you don't want to store keys off your laptop (in the cloud).

 There are several places you can store GPG keys:

-   * On your local drive (which will be lost if your laptop dies or get lost)
+   * On your local drive (which will be lost if your laptop dies or gets lost)
    * <a href="#Keybase">Keybase cloud (below)</a>
-   * On a Yubikey physical device
+   * On a Yubikey physical device you obtain (from your employer or Amazon, etc.)

    * <a href="#hashicorp-vault">HashiCorp Vault</a>
    * Azure KeyVault?